 - A reckless disregard for the truth of the statements is made in connection with your bankruptcy.

 - A discharge is received in a prior bankruptcy petition filed within the eight years prior to your current petition.

 Generally speaking, you may not be entitled to seek a discharge of tax debts in bankruptcy if the taxes have recently come due, or if you filed your tax returns late, or if you have committed tax fraud or tax evasion.
 Otherwise, you may be eligible to seek discharge of taxes in a Chapter 7 bankruptcy.

 Are Dischargeable Taxes Handled Differently Under Chapter 7 and Chapter 13 Bankruptcy?

 Discharges of debts, including tax debts, are handled differently in Chapter 7 bankruptcies versus Chapter 13 bankruptcies.
-Generally speaking, in a Chapter 7 bankruptcy, many of the debtor’s assets are used to pay creditors, and all eligible debts are discharged at the end of the bankruptcy.
+Generally speaking, in a Chapter 7 bankruptcy, the debtor’s non exempt assets if any are used to pay creditors, and all eligible debts are discharged at the end of the bankruptcy.